-Funding for faculty research and conference travel is available through the College of Health Professions (CHP) for 2022-2023.
-Interested faculty are encouraged to submit application before 5 pm on October 14th for the fall grant review cycle, and on March 14th for the spring grant review cycle.
-Applications for research assistance are reviewed on a rolling basis.
+Funding for faculty research and conference travel is available through the College of Health Professions (CHP) for 2023-2024.
+Faculty members who are interested in applying should submit their applications before 5:00 p.m. on October 20th for the fall grant review cycle, and on March 20th for the spring grant review cycle.
+Applications for research assistance will be reviewed continuously.
 Applicants may apply for each grant only once during the academic year.

 Faculty research grant (up to $2,000)

-This grant is to offset costs associated with the travel and presentation of scholarly work at a recognizable State, National, or International conference.
-The presentation must be delivered within 2022-2023 fiscal year.
-Eligible faculty include full-time tenured, tenure-track, and fixed-term CHP faculty.
-The travel must be approved by the CHP Dean prior to submission of application.
-For more information on this grant, read the faculty travel grant guidelines.
+This grant is intended to cover expenses related to traveling and presenting scholarly work at a state, national, or international conference.
+The presentation must take place within the 2023-2024 fiscal year.
+Eligible faculty members include full-time tenured, tenure-track, and fixed-term CHP faculty.
+Before submitting an application, the travel plans must be approved by the CHP Dean.

 Other internal and external grants

 Internal and external grant opportunities are also available through the Central Michigan University Office of Sponsored Programs.
 For more information regarding external grants, contact your research and sponsored program officer.